farimahmohebii/etl_xkcd/README.md

 Now XKCD Data Pipeline is fully automated and ready to run!
 # Step 4: Transform & Validate Data with dbt
 ![ER Diagram](tables.drawio.png)
+This diagram shows the relationship between:
+- `dim_comics`: A dimension table with descriptive attributes of comics.
+- `fact_comic_views`: A fact table storing metrics such as cost, views, and review scores.
 ### 13. Configure dbt Profiles
 1. Navigate to the transformation/ folder in the project.
 2. Open the profiles.yml file.